 Meanwhile, sift the flour and spices into a large bowl.
 Stir in the yeast mixture, then the fruit, sugar, butter and egg to form a dough.
 Turn out onto a floured surface and knead until smooth and elastic.
 Return to the bowl, cover with clingfilm and leave in a warm place until doubled in size, about 30-45 minutes.

 Divide the dough into 12, kneading into round buns.
 Place on a greased baking sheet approx. 2cm (¾") apart.
 Cover with clingfilm and leave in a warm place for 45 minutes.
-For the crosses, mix the flour and water together.
+For the crosses, mix the sugar, flour and water together.
 Fill a piping bag and pipe a cross on each bun.
 Bake for 20-25 minutes until golden.
 For the glaze, mix together the milk and sugar and brush over the warm buns.
 Serve warm, or allow to cool.